 What RCS means for teachers and other professionals

-An important strand of the RCS work is a programme of new quantitative research – the Children’s Wellbeing Survey Programme.
+The Realigning Children’s Services (RCS) programme is being run by the Scottish Government .
+An important strand of the RCS work is a programme of quantitative research – the Children’s Wellbeing Survey.

 This work is being conducted by two of Scotland’s leading survey research organisations – ScotCen Social Research and Ipsos MORI – and draws on their respective skills and experience of conducting major national studies, such as the Growing Up in Scotland survey and SALSUS (Scottish Schools Adolescent Lifestyle and Substance Use survey).

 Further detail is available on the Frequently Asked Questions page.